Elmeri/dockerfile-handson/README.md

 2. After you have finished writing the Dockerfile you can build your image.

 ## Task 4: Run your application with docker
+1. Run your application with docker.
+Think about what options are needed when running the container in order to access the application from the browser.

 ## Task 5: Run your application with docker with hot reload working
-1. Change code on src/index.js file.
+1. Run your application with docker in a way that hot reload is working.
+To verify that hot reload is working: Change code on src/index.js file.
 You should see the website update with your change.
 This means you are done with the exercise.

 ### Running the code locally